Zeke-OS/zeke/README.markdown

 ### Running Zeke on real ARM

 Zeke should boot just fine with, practically, any bootloader that is capable of loading a linux image.
-However Zeke only supports ATAGs for gathering device information so some older bootloader may work better.
-Though ATAGs are optional so basically any bootloader should work if you compile Zeke without configATAG.
+However, Zeke only supports ATAGs for gathering device information so some older bootloader may work better.
+Alhough ATAGs are optional therefore practically any bootloader should work if you run the build with `configATAG` unset.